betaflight/betaflight/docs/Board - SPRacingF3Mini.md

 * Race transponder built in - just turn up at a race and have your lap times recorded.
 * Onboard regulator (BEC) for powering the FC, receiver and small servos.
 * Features the latest Accelerometer, Gyro and Mag/Compass and Baro/Altitude sensor technology.
-* 2 Buttons for binding Spektrum Satellite receivers, activing USB bootloader mode or resetting the configuration.
+* 2 Buttons for binding Spektrum Satellite receivers, activating USB bootloader mode or resetting the configuration.
 More future uses coming!
 * Wire up using using pin headers for all major connections for excellent crash-durability.
 Use either right-angled or straight pin-headers.
 * No compromise I/O. Use all the features all the time; e.g. Connect your USB + OSD + SmartPort + SBus + GPS + LED Strip + Battery Monitoring + Sonar + 8 motors - all at the same time!
 * 8 PWM output lines for ESCs and Servos.
 Arranged for easy wiring on standard pin headers.
 * Supports direct connection of SBus, SumH, SumD, Spektrum1024/2048, XBus receivers.
 No external inverters required (built-in).
-* Supports direct connection of 3.3v Spektrum Satellite Receivers via 3 pin through-hole JST-ZH connector.
+* Supports direct connection of 3.3v Spektrum Satellite receivers via 3 pin through-hole JST-ZH connector.
-* Dedicated PPM recevier input.
+* Dedicated PPM receiver input.
 * 3 Serial Ports - NOT shared with the USB socket.
 * Telemetry port (via pin header or USART2 JST-SH socket).
 * Micro USB socket.